cschech/CBSD/README.md

 Every time a new version ("release" in OpenBSD parlance) of Unix is created, it needs to be stamped as authentic, otherwise it's just a glorified computer worm susceptible to attack as indicated by Paul Karger (the topic of Dennis Richie's popular ACM lecture) masquerading as an operating system that people are trying to do genetic engineering (or perhaps hopelessly, analysis) on.

 This avoids a circular specification of the operating system where it is defined as its implementation, which in the case of the OpenBSD kernel link kit, is ELF machine code.
+The problem of inversion from the ELF machine code back to the C source code is in general undecidable, as the Post correspondence problem is very well-understood. (https://www.cis.upenn.edu/~jean/gbooks/PCPh04.pdf).

 As a demonstrative example the author provides (in this repository) a new version of the BSD operating system kernel (CBSD) that is not an OpenBSD kernel but which will be reordered by the OpenBSD 7.3 release reorder_kernel utility as it currently exists (which does not check that it has been stamped) and installed as a new kernel during the next boot, and a patch to the script that creates the new version of BSD during the build which adds such a stamp.
 As the objects provided in the link kit are opaque they should (at a minimum) be discarded and the system built from source, but it is not sufficient by itself in a self-hosted environment in the general case when considering sophisticated attackers.